danielharrell/open-eyes-lect-2017-18/Open.md

 lidless jar has no inside, and can only gain one by being closed.
 Given that, in what sense, if any, can I truly open the jar, no matter how great my grip on the lid?
-How do I keep the jar's inside inside, so that it can be open, not belong, to the outside?

 ## The Parabola {#parabola}

 This, then, is one way to wonder how being open is possible.
 But not the only way; and other ways need make no appeal to the risks of ruin if an inside is left open to the outside too long.
 Consider a line from geometry:
 [the parabola].
 We can readily distinguish the sides of